Last Updated on January 31, 2022 by Grow with Bovees

 In order to be effective, however, organic fertilizers need soil microorganisms to be present.
 For this, sufficient moisture levels and temperatures higher than 50 degrees Fahrenheit are required.

-Compost — homemade fertilizer mixtures — is a great alternative to fertilizer.
+Compost — homemade fertilizer mixtures — is a great alternative to fertilizer, and a wonderful soil amendment.
 It is all-natural and can be made in your backyard by way of a simple compost pile or in a compost tumbler.
-Compost contains all 13 nutrients that are essential elements needed for the growth of healthy plants.
+Compost contains all 13 nutrients that are essential elements needed for plant health and the growth of healthy plants.

 To speed up the decomposition process, simply turn the compost pile to keep it aerated.